QuGAN: A Quantum State Fidelity based Generative Adversarial Network: Background

-GANs are deep learning architectures where two networks compete against one and other, with each one trying to fool the other \cite{goodfellow2014generative}.
-A GAN model is comprised of some real data $(x)$, a Discriminator (D) and a Generator (G).
-The generator's task is to generate samples that the discriminator will classify as real.
-The discriminator's task is to be able to correctly classify between real data and fake data created by G. Due to this architecture, GANs are agnostic of the type of data they are fed, so long as the networks are of the correct shape.
-In traditional generative networks a distribution $p_z$ is sampled from G and transformed into fake samples fed to D, where G is parameterized by $G(p_z,\theta_d)$.
-D is fed with both real data and data generated by G. The discriminator's output is a probability, and its goal is to maximize $D(x)$ and to minimize $D(G(p_z,\theta_d)$.
-The generator's goal is to maximize $D(G(p_z,\theta_d)$.
-If we label the real data as 1 and fake data as 0, this minmax cost function is described in Equation \ref{eqn:lossfunc}.
+A Generative Adversarial Network (GAN) broadly refers to an architecture comprised of two models which compete against one and other, playing an adversarial game.
+Each model is tasked with attempting to fool the other in a game of cat and mouse \cite{goodfellow2014generative}.
+The common example of the generator being a fraudster producing fake money (generator), wanting to fool a detective (discriminator) who is trained in discerning between fake and real money.
+The GAN architecture typically consists of a real data set $(x)$, a Discriminator (D) and a Generator (G).
+The discriminator's objective is to be able to correctly classify between real and fake data synthesized by G. The generator's objective is to synthesize samples that the discriminator will classify as real.

-GANs have been demonstrated as successful deep learning applications, showing exceptional results in computer vision \cite{wang2019generative} and even in time-based domains such as music composition \cite{dong2018musegan}.
-Significant strides have been made on classical GANs.
-One stride in GAN-related research is the shift from classical to quantum GANs.
-Since the generator network's task is to learn the underlying data distribution of the real datasets and the quantum circuits can be used to produce a similar probability distribution, the researchers expect to convert classical GANs to quantum GANs to take the advantage of the quantum speedup \cite{lloyd2018quantum,hu2019quantum,zoufal2019quantum,verdon2019learning,beer2020training,chen2019variational}.
+With this architecture being rather generic, GANs are agnostic of the type of data they are fed and have applications in an extensive set of domains.
+However, the performance within each respective application is strongly dictated by the network architecture \cite{wang2019generative}.
+GANs have shown exceptional results in, but not limited to, computer vision \cite{wang2019generative} and time-based domains such as music composition \cite{dong2018musegan}.
+In traditional generative networks, G samples from a specific distribution $p_z$ to synthesize a fake sample which is to be fed to D. D is fed with both real data $x$ and data synthesized by G. The discriminator's output is a perception on the data that is fed, and its goal is to maximize $D(x)$ and to minimize $D(G(p_z))$.
+While the generator's goal is to maximize $D(G(p_z)$.
+Where probabilistic models aim to label real data as 1 and fake data as 0, the primal min-max optimization formulation is described in Equation \ref{eqn:lossfunc}.